apache/spark/python/docs/source/user_guide/sql/arrow_pandas.rst

 when calling :meth:`DataFrame.toPandas()` or ``pandas_udf`` with timestamp columns.

 When timestamp data is transferred from Spark to a PyArrow Table, it will remain in microsecond resolution with the UTC time zone.
-This will occur when calling :meth:`DataFrame.toArrow()` with timestamp columns.
+This occurs when calling :meth:`DataFrame.toArrow()` with timestamp columns.

 When timestamp data is transferred from Pandas or PyArrow to Spark, it will be converted to UTC